The alpha-effect in a turbulent liquid-metal plane Couette flow

 \section{Abstract}

-The electromotive force in a plane Couette flow of conducting fluids under the influence of a large-scale magnetic field is calculated for driven turbulence.
-In case of a vertically stratified intensity of the turbulence the resulting $\alpha$-tensor in presence of a horizontal shear also possesses diagonal elements known as the so-called $\alpha$-effect.
-The possibility to measure these components is probed by both quasilinear theory and nonlinear numerical simulations.
-For all magnetic Prandtl numbers $\lsim 1$ we find the $\alpha$-component along the flow in the high-conductivity limit exceeding the other components.
-In this limit the $\alpha$'s run linear with the magnetic Reynolds number $\rm Rm $ while in the low-conductivity limit they run with the product $\rm Rm\cdot Re$.
-For the small magnetic Prandtl numbers of liquid sodium a value for the electromotive force across the channel of order 0.05...0.5 mV for magnetic fields of about 1 kGauss and velocity fluctuations of about 1 m/s is found for a channel of (say) 50 cm height independent of its width.
-Such values should be appropriate to be realized in a future laboratory experiment.
+We calculate the mean electromotive force in plane Couette flows of a nonrotating conducting fluid under the influence of a large-scale magnetic field for driven turbulence.
+A vertical stratification of the turbulence intensity results in an $\alpha$ effect owing to the presence of horizontal shear.
+Here we discuss the possibility of an experimental determination of the components of the $\alpha$ tensor using both quasilinear theory and nonlinear numerical simulations.
+For magnetic Prandtl numbers of the order of unity, we find that in the high-conductivity limit the $\alpha$ effect in the direction of the flow clearly exceeds the component in spanwise direction.
+In this limit, $\alpha$ runs linearly with the magnetic Reynolds number $\rm Rm$ while in the low-conductivity limit it runs with the product $\rm Rm\cdot Re$, where $\rm Re$ is the kinetic Reynolds number so that for given $\rm Rm$ the $\alpha$ effect grows with decreasing magnetic Prandtl number.

+For the small magnetic Prandtl numbers of liquid metals, a common value for the horizontal elements of the $\alpha$ tensor appears, which makes it unimportant whether the $\alpha$ effect is measured in the spanwise or streamwise directions.
+The resulting effect should lead to an observable voltage in both directions of about 0.5\,mV for magnetic fields of 1\,kgauss and velocity fluctuations of about 1\,m/s in a channel of 50\,cm height (independent of its width).